Bau (goddess): Associations with other deities

 In Kish, where Bau was introduced in the Old Babylonian period, she was regarded as the spouse of Zababa, a local war god.
-Initially Zababa was the husband of Ishtar of Kish (regarded as separate from Ishtar of Uruk), but after the Old Babylonian period she was replaced in the role of his spouse by Bau, though she continued to be worshiped independently.
-Couples such as Bau and Zababa, which consisted of a healing goddess and a warrior god, were common in Mesopotamian mythology, with the most commonly referenced example being Ninisina and her husband Pabilsag.
-A single older reference to Bau and Zababa as a couple is known from the Lament for Sumer and Ur.
-Bau and Zababa appear together in various religious texts, including the incantation series Šurpu, a hymn to Nanaya, and various compositions from the north of Babylonia.
+An early reference to Bau and Zababa as a couple is known from the Lament for Sumer and Ur.
+Joan Goodnick Westenholz argues that initially Zababa was the husband of Ishtar of Kish (regarded as separate from Ishtar of Uruk), but after the Old Babylonian period she was replaced in the role of his spouse by Bau, though she continued to be worshiped independently.
+However, as pointed out by Ryan D. Winters, while this assumption can be found in other modern publications as well, no primary sources identify Zababa and Ishtar of Kish as spouses; he states that even if a connection other than sharing a cult center existed between them, there is no certainty it was marital.
+In An = Anum, Bau occurs both as the wife of Zababa (tablet V, line 48) and Ningirsu (tablet V, line 56).
+Winters notes that at the time of this text's composition pairing her with Ningirsu represented a stronger tradition.
+However, references to her and Zababa as a couple are common from the Middle Babylonian period onward.
+They appear together in various religious texts, including the incantation series Šurpu, a hymn to Nanaya, and various compositions from the north of Babylonia.
 The tradition presenting them as a couple is also known from Assyrian sources, for example from a treaty of Ashur-nirari V.

-An association between Bau and Nergal is attested in Old Babylonian sources from Ur and in one case from Larsa as well.
+An association between Bau and Nergal is attested in Old Babylonian sources from Ur and in a single text from Larsa.

-Bau's divine vizier (sukkal) was the goddess Lammašaga, "good guardian angel (lamma)," lamma being a class of tutelary and intercessory minor goddesses in Mesopotamian religion.
+Bau's divine vizier (sukkal) was the goddess Lammašaga, "good guardian angel (lamma)", lamma being a class of tutelary and intercessory minor goddesses in Mesopotamian religion.
 She had a temple of her own in Lagash, and hymns dedicated to her are known from the curriculum of scribal schools.
-In the past, attempts were sometimes made to prove was a manifestation of Bau rather than a separate goddess, but this view is no longer considered plausible.
+In the past, attempts were sometimes made to prove she was a manifestation of Bau rather than a separate goddess, but this view is no longer considered plausible.
 A hymn formerly believed to be a praise of Bau, while sometimes referred to as Bau A according to the ETCSL naming system, has been subsequently identified as a composition dedicated to Lammašaga instead.
 Bau herself was possibly sometimes addressed as a lamma in Lagash.
 In a handful of inscriptions, Bau's mother, left nameless in them, is also designated as such a deity.
+Furthermore, in An = Anum a goddess named Lamma-Bau is described as Bau's daughter (tablet V, line 186).